thwonghin/vdf-parser/README.md

 // assert.assertEqual(result, { key: { nested_key: 'value' } });
 ```

-However, you can set `useLatestValue` option to use the latest seen value
+However, you can set `useLatestValue` to `true` to use the latest seen value

 ```ts
 import { VdfParser } from '@hinw/vdf-parser';